 Still, wouldn’t mind a phone (sorry, mobile thingy gadget) that makes a good coffee.

-3 responses to “Mobile Phones (naming)”
+3 thoughts on “Mobile Phones (naming)”